 Back & Forth

-In earlier days, MacBook has software update option available under system preferences.
-Later Apple moved the software update for operating system to the App Store.
-You can simply go to ‘Updates’ section of the App Store to download and install the new macOS till macOS version 10.13 High Sierra.
+In earlier days, MacBook has Software Update option available under System Preferences section.
+Later, Apple moved the Software Update for operating system to the App Store.
+You could simply go to ‘Updates’ section of the App Store to download and install the new macOS till macOS version 10.13 High Sierra.
 But again Apple rolled back this Software Update option under ‘System Preferences’ section.
 And finally, it is available in ‘General’ section of System Settings app from macOS Ventura or later versions.

 Now you can update all apps by going to ‘App Store > Updates’ section.
-But the for updating the operating system, go to ‘Apple Icon > System Preferences…’ and click on ‘Software Update’ option.
+But for updating operating system, go to ‘Apple Icon > System Preferences…’ and click on ‘Software Update’ option.

 If you have automatic update enabled, you will see a message saying that your Mac will try to update the software automatically.